Robert Kardashian

 Robert George Kardashian (February 22, 1944 – September 30, 2003) was an American attorney and businessman.
-He gained recognition as O. J. Simpson's friend and defense attorney during Simpson's 1995 murder trial.
-He had four children with his first wife, Kris Kardashian: Kourtney, Kim, Khloé, and Rob, who appear on their family reality television series, Keeping Up with the Kardashians, and its spinoffs.
+He gained national recognition as O. J. Simpson's friend and defense attorney during Simpson's 1995 murder trial.

-Early life
+Early life and education

 Kardashian was born in Los Angeles, California, on February 22, 1944, one of three children born to Arthur Kardashian (1917–2012) and Helen Jean Arakelian Kardashian (1917–2008), both Armenian Americans.
 He had a sister, Barbara Kardashian Freeman, and a brother, Thomas "Tom" Kardashian.
 The Kardashians were Armenian Spiritual Christians originally from Kars Oblast, and known by the surname Kardaschoff, a Russianized form of the Armenian surname Kardashian, as the area, though now part of modern-day Turkey, was then part of the Russian Empire.
 Once in the United States, Arthur's father, Tatos, changed his name to Thomas, and began a career in garbage collection, founding his own business, and married Hamas Shakarian, also an immigrant of Armenian heritage.

 He grew up in the affluent View Park area of Los Angeles County, where the family lived at 4908 Valley Ridge Avenue.
 Kardashian attended Susan Miller Dorsey High School and the University of Southern California, from which he graduated in 1966 with a B.S. degree in business administration.
 He earned a J.D. degree from the University of San Diego School of Law and practiced for about a decade; after that, he went into business.
 In 1973, Kardashian was one of the co-founders of the trade publication Radio & Records, which he and his partners sold for a large profit in 1979.
 Kardashian also pioneered the idea of playing music between movies in theaters.
 He subsequently parlayed the concept into a business, starting a company called Movie Tunes.
 He served as president and CEO of the firm and later invested in Juice Inc., a frozen yogurt company, and in a music video business called Concert Cinema.